 - Value of non-monetary donations received

 These become the basis for an organization’s strategic initiatives.

 How many do you need?
 While you don’t have to have exactly four or five values for the business, that is often the right number.
 They may not be equally important; however, once you have the five most important, you have at least 5/6ths of it.
 These areas of investment are just guides but create focus when decisions need to be made.

 How to use these areas of investment

-Weighted Shortest Job First (WSJF) suggests we look at the cost of delay (CoD) divided by the duration to create the value in determining the relative value of two potential items of work.
+Weighted Shortest Job First (WSJF) suggests we look at the cost of delay (CoD) divided by the duration to create a value for different pieces of work that can be used to determine the sequence within which they should be developed.
 But how does one compute business value and what does one do WSJF on?
 Let’s first look at what we should apply WSJF to first.
 Since our goal is achieving business agility, we are attempting to realize value as quickly as possible.
 While it may be useful to do WSJF on epics, since we won’t build the entire epic, the CoD and especially the duration of the epic won’t be accurate (both of these should be based on that part of the epic we’ll use).
 However, features, in an of themselves, don’t often result in the realization of value since they require other features.
 This is why WSJF should be done on MBIs and not features,.